Exam Tension: Tips From Child Psychologist

 3. Continue with a normal schedule

 Aparna says that, as a family, it’s important to not give exams too much importance.
 “Don’t stop going out or calling people over.
 Parents tend to schedule their lives around their child’s exam.
 That’s when we create too much stress in the home environment.
 Do family things together, like going out for a movie or dinner.
 When your children see you not getting stressed about exams, they too will adopt that attitude," she says.

 Arundhati says that working parents can take leave if they feel like it, but they should also learn to give their child some space.
 “By all means, avail leave if it helps you and your child.
 But your sudden presence at home can also upset the home atmosphere.
 Plan ahead with your child, respect her space and learn from her what support she would like to get from you.
 Also, use your time at home to do things that are relaxing - things that you would enjoy, but are not distracting for your child.

 4. Use the imagery technique

-Aparna recommends the imagery technique to overcome stress related to exams.
+Aparna recommends the imagery technique to overcome examination tension.
 “Ask your child to close his eyes and think of a time when he did something well.
-It could be related to academics or sports or any extra-curricular activity.
+It could be related to academics or sports or any extracurricular activity.
 This is called a snapshot in success.
 Once he visualises that, he can understand that since he has succeeded in the past, he could do it again.
 This acts as a positive reinforcement and helps alleviate any anxiety he feels about the upcoming exams,” she explains.